Another Case Of A+ Acting

-I have to admit, though I like this season much more that I like season four, I haven't been all that impressed by the episodes featuring first time hosts of the show.
+I have to admit, though I like this season much more than I liked season four, I haven't been all that impressed by the episodes featuring first time hosts of the show.
 It doesn't help when these rookie hosts aren't known for a comedic career.
-This is why my expectations started out low only to instantly drop lower when Martin Sean started his monolog with my biggest pet peeve.
+This is why my expectations started out low only to instantly drop lower when Martin Sheen started his monolog with my biggest pet peeve.

 As I say with every average episode, it was still a pretty solid show there just wasn't much material that was silly enough to get me laughing out loud while being nowhere near bad enough to ruin my enthusiasm towards the viewing or overall challenge.

 Alright, now that the above is out of my system, it's time to move on to share what I saw as I give you...

 The show starts with the parody of a docudrama following Bill Murray as he heads off to Europe to get a sex change.
 When he gets there, he is given two options, an expensive one that takes months to transition and a discount package where you can go through the switch in a day.
 Be a cheapskate he opts for the same day service where it seems they cut off his penis with a scalpel then complete the process by adding a dress, wig, and makeup.
 Bill then wakes up from the surgery takes a look at his new female self and announces, "Live from New York..."

 Martin Short then opens the show joking about how unfunny he is.
 I always find this to be a discouraging intro, but at least he follows it up with a humorous routine where he promotes Toys For Tarts to provide Christmas gifts to hookers.

 This was followed by a fake ad for French shoes called Le Shoes.